matankleiner/All-Optical-SR/README.md

 # All Optical Super Resolution

-### Official Pytorch implementation of the paper: "Can the Success of Digital Super-Resolution Networks Be Transferred to Passive All-Optical Systems?"
+### Official pytorch implementation of the paper: "Can the Success of Digital Super-Resolution Networks Be Transferred to Passive All-Optical Systems?"

 ## System Requirements